 Traveling to Italy specifically to eat the country’s food is so wrong that it’s right.
 We’ve done it before and we’ll do it again but not for fancy Italian meals.

-We’ve eaten at Michelin starred restaurants in Italy and they were awesome.
+We’ve eaten at multiple Michelin starred restaurants in Italy and they were awesome.
 But it’s Italy’s local products that speak to us in our dreams and keep calling us back.
 These are the foods in Italy that speak the loudest:

 54. Cheese (Formaggio)